omercankoc/countdown-timer/README.md

-## Countdown-Timer
+# Countdown-Timer

-<p>Schedule a countdown until a time in the future, with regular notifications on intervals along the way.</p>
+Schedule a countdown until a time in the future, with regular notifications on intervals along the way.

 ### Defining and configuring a Countdown-Timer Object:
 ```kotlin